 Recently posted and archived events will be located here.

-- Graduate Dissertation WorkshopDecember 1, 2023 Location: Columbia University This in-person workshop is for students in the dissertation stage who would like to get feedback on either a draft of a chapter, an outline, or a section of a chapter with other students and faculty.
-It is open to students working in the early medieval period (pre 1100, READ MORE
+Early Medieval Writing WorkshopMarch 6, 2024 Location: Columbia University 1:30-3:30 pm, 612 Philosophy Hall, lunch provided This in-person workshop is for students in the dissertation stage, or advanced undergraduate stage, who would like to get feedback on either a draft of a chapter, an outline, an article, or a section of a thesis with other students and faculty.
+READ MORE

 This website is funded by Columbia University’s Department of English and Comparative Literature.